Hylomorphism: Teleology and ethics

 Aristotle holds a teleological worldview: he sees the universe as inherently purposeful.
 Basically, Aristotle claims that potentiality exists for the sake of actuality.
 Thus, matter exists for the sake of receiving its form, as an organism has sight for the sake of seeing.
 Now, each thing has certain potentialities as a result of its form.
 Because of its form, a snake has the potential to slither; we can say that the snake ought to slither.
 The more a thing achieves its potential, the more it succeeds in achieving its purpose.

 Aristotle bases his ethical theory on this teleological worldview.
 Because of his form, a human being has certain abilities.
 Hence, his purpose in life is to exercise those abilities as well and as fully as possible.
 Now, the most characteristic human ability, which is not included in the form of any other organism, is the ability to think.
 The ability to deliberate makes it possible to choose the course of action that reason deems best—even if it is emotionally undesirable.
 Contemporary Aristotelians tend to stress exercising freedom and acting wisely as the best way to live.
-Yet, Aristotle argued that the best type of happiness is virtuously contemplating God and the second best is acting in accord with moral virtue.
+Aristotle argued that the best type of happiness is acting in accord with moral virtue.
 Either way, for Aristotle the best human life is a life lived rationally.